Chino Moreno: Side projects

 During the making of Deftones' White Pony, Moreno began work on a side project, Team Sleep.
 The group released their self-titled debut album in May 2005.

 In March 2011, Moreno stated to be working on a new side project known as Crosses, featuring Far guitarist Shaun Lopez and Chuck Doom.
 Moreno described the project as "minimal and soothing, and it's sort of like the stuff I like listening to when I'm not screaming my head off."
 Their debut self-titled EP was released on August 2, 2011.
 EP 2 appeared the next year.

-In April 2012 it was announced that Moreno had joined former Isis members Jeff Caxide, Aaron Harris and Bryant Clifford Meyer in a side project by the name of Palms.
+In April 2012, it was announced that Moreno had joined former Isis members Jeff Caxide, Aaron Harris and Bryant Clifford Meyer in a side project by the name of Palms.
 Their first album was released on June 25, 2013.

-In April 2016 Moreno teamed up with guitarist Dr. Know of Bad Brains, drummer Mackie Jayson (Bad Brains, Cro-Mags); jazz keyboardist John Medeski of Medeski, Martin, and Wood; and bassist Chuck Doom (Team Sleep, Crosses) to form the supergroup Saudade.
+In April 2016, Moreno teamed up with guitarist Dr. Know of Bad Brains, drummer Mackie Jayson (Bad Brains, Cro-Mags); jazz keyboardist John Medeski of Medeski, Martin, and Wood; and bassist Chuck Doom (Team Sleep, Crosses) to form the supergroup Saudade.
 They released their first single through BitTorrent Bundle on April 28, 2016.

 Moreno has also made a number of guest appearances on numerous younger groups' songs, such as "Bender" by Sevendust, "Paralytic" by Dead Poetic, "Vengeance Is Mine" by Droid, "Caviar" by Dance Gavin Dance, "Surrender Your Sons" by Norma Jean, and "Reprogrammed to Hate" by Whitechapel.
 In 2009, Moreno recorded a song with Thirty Seconds to Mars to appear on their album This Is War, but was not finished.
 On May 2, 2010, he performed "The Kill" with 30 Seconds to Mars.

-In June 2016 the Secret Solstice music festival announced that Moreno would perform at Thrihnukagigur in what will be the first ever public concert inside the magma chamber of a volcano.
+In June 2016, the Secret Solstice music festival announced that Moreno would perform at Thrihnukagigur in what will be the first ever public concert inside the magma chamber of a volcano.

-Influences and lyrical style
+In 2019, Moreno was approached to score the seventh episode of Hulu's Into the Dark horror anthology series, entitled "I'm Just F*cking with You".